 Both historical and contemporary practices are examined in this online course.
 Students learn current systems and standards, and the interpretation and critical reading skills needed to classify library materials.

 This online lab course explores and analyzes the use of new media as a resource for libraries.
 Students learn to design and create user-centered multimedia resources.

-According the U.S. Bureau of Labor Statistics (www.bls.gov), job growth for librarians in general, the broader category that includes school librarians, is expected to be slower than the average for all occupations, at about two percent from 2014-2024.
-Since many librarians are expected to retire between 2014 and 2024, job prospects may be favorable.
+According the U.S. Bureau of Labor Statistics (www.bls.gov), job growth for librarians in general, the broader category that includes school librarians, is expected to be as fast as average for all occupations, at about six percent from 2018-2028.
+Since many librarians are expected to retire between 2018 and 2028, job prospects may be favorable.
 Competition may rise, if there are large numbers of MLIS graduates.

 Continuing Education Information

 Some graduate certificates are available online.
 Graduates may also decide to pursue a doctoral degree in library and information science.

 Online master's degree programs in library and information science prepare students to utilize technology in education.
 Graduates can use this degree to help meet their state licensure requirements for school librarians or go on to earn a doctoral degree or graduate certificate in the field.